beaconsproject/hydrology_explorer/docs/datasets.md

 In all cases, spatial layers can be uploaded from a GeoPackage or as individual Shapefiles.

+📌 The App recognizes the spatial layers in the GeoPackage from Disturbance Explorer which can include the following spatial layers: intact, fire, protected areas, and mining claims.
+These layers will be automatically added to the map legend.

 ### Required data layers

 The following spatial layers are required: